lgalke/lgalke/README.md

 ### Hi there 👋

-🔭 I’m currently working on how communication emerges amonst neural networks and how that models human language evolution.
+🔭 I’m currently working on how communication emerges among neural network agents and how that models human language evolution.

 <!--
 **lgalke/lgalke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.